knowlearning/documentation/docs/tutorials/recommended-app-scaffold.md

       are "based" on "potentialUUID".
 If no such scope existed before, one will be created for the user.
 You can use whatever application logic you want to choose which scope to use.
-They are sorted by last updated.
+They are sorted by last updated, where the most recently updated is first.

+      If you would like to create a new branch, use: const id = await Agent.branch(potentialUUID, RUN_STATE_TYPE)
     */
   }
   else {